My Credit Card Isn’t On My Credit Report? What Can I Do?

 “John, I have a credit card that is not appearing on my credit report.
 How can I get the account added?”

-Usually, you’ll see these types of debt-related accounts on your credit report: Loans and lines of credit related to your mortgage, auto, student or personal loans, credit, gas and charge cards, accounts that have gone to collections (including unpaid medical bills), and certain public records, like bankruptcies.
+Usually, you’ll see these types of debt-related accounts on your credit report: loans and lines of credit related to your mortgage, auto, student or personal loans, credit, gas and charge cards, accounts that have gone to collections (including unpaid medical bills), and certain public records, like bankruptcies.
 What types of information won’t typically appear in your credit file or impact our credit history?
 Utilities, cable, and cell phone accounts, and insurers.

-While it may sound unfair that you pay your bills and get none of the “credit” of your positive financial behavior reflected on your credit report, the fact of the matter is, reporting is up to the creditor.
-Some simply don’t want to incur the costs associated with providing accurate information to the bureaus, and responding to disputes.
+While it may sound unfair that you pay your bills and get none of the “credit” of your positive financial behavior reflected on your credit report, the fact of the matter is that reporting is up to the creditor.
+Some financial institutions simply don’t want to incur the costs associated with providing accurate credit information to the bureaus, and responding to disputes.
 Others may want to protect customer data from competitors.